 The most obvious solution to balance the level of hormones and help you get rid of associated negative physical and mental symptoms is yoga.

 Well, no doubt yoga is key to a healthier and happier life, for both men and women.
 It is the best technique to cleanse your mind and body.
-It involves physical poses and breathing that increases mind-body awareness, cultivates acceptance of thoughts, emotions and sensations and promotes physical movements.
-Regular yoga practice stimulates the relaxation process (parasympathetic nervous system) and reduces tension and stress, helps you navigate unpleasant feeling, boosts energy level and mental health.
+It involves physical poses and breathing that increase mind-body awareness, cultivate acceptance of thoughts, emotions, and sensations, and promote physical movements.
+Regular yoga practice stimulates the relaxation process (parasympathetic nervous system) and reduces tension and stress, helps you navigate unpleasant feelings, and boosts energy levels and mental health.

-The best part of practising yoga is that it does not make you stretch yourself unnecessary beyond your limits.
-Your muscles become flexible as well as strong at its own pace.
+The best part of practicing yoga is that it does not make you stretch yourself unnecessarily beyond your limits.
+Your muscles develop flexibility and strength at their own pace.

 Benefits of Yoga For Women